Complexity in multi-qubit and many-body systems: Complexity of survival probability: Time Evolution in Chaotic Many-Body Systems

 In order to check the validity and applicability of this type of analysis we performed simple calculations on the TBRE model as described in Eq.~(\ref{TBRE}).
 Here a random configuration of qubits are affected by the two-body interaction term.
 One can determine the typical and average survival or return probability of any eigenstate of the unperturbed Hamiltonian, $H_0$.
-This is depicted in Fig.~(\ref{fig:TBREtime}).
+This is depicted in Fig.~\ref{fig:TBREtime}.
 The curves are labeled by the interaction strength, $\alpha$.
 The inset shows the actual survival probability function, the main figure shows the time dependence of the entropic complexity, $S_C$ (see Eq.~(\ref{SCtime})) as a function of a rescaled time, $t/t^{*}$.
-The value of $t^{\ast}$ is given in Fig.~(\ref{fig:TBREtstar}).
+The value of $t^{\ast}$ is given in the inset of Fig.~\ref{fig:TBREtime}.
 It is remarkable, that the timescale of the maximum of $S_C$ is independent of both the number of fermions, $n$, and the number of one-particle states, $m$ and depend only on the strength of interaction $\alpha$ presented as a universal behavior, $t^{\ast}\sim 1/\alpha$ for large enough $\alpha$.
 Obviously a more detailed analysis is necessary to understand such behavior.
+In addition we should mention that the overall $\alpha$ dependence here corroborates what was found in~\cite{Jacquod2002} using the variation of the density of states with the increase of $\alpha$.
+A more detailed investigation reveals the duality that is inherent in the deformed TBRE problem between the role of $H_0$ and $H_1$ as pointed out in~\cite{Jacquod2002}.